-We have also granted stock options to our executive officers and directors.
-For a description of these stock options, see the sections titled "Director Compensation" and "Executive Compensation."
+We have also granted stock options to our executive officers and directors, as well as restricted stock units to certain of our executive officers.
+For a description of these stock options and restricted stock units, see the sections titled "Director Compensation" and "Executive Compensation."